lzachmann/wetland-hydroperiods/README.md

 A fork of a Google Earth Engine project, accessible by those with read/write permissions [here]( https://code.earthengine.google.com/?accept_repo=users/laura_csp/wetland_hydroperiods).

+## Recommended citation(s)
+Halabisky, M., L. M. Moskal, A. Gillespie, M. Hannam.
+2016.
+Reconstructing semi-arid wetland surface water dynamics through spectral mixture analysis of a time series of Landsat satellite images (1984-2011). _Remote Sensing of Environment_ 177:171-183.

 ## Getting started
+Copy the contents of the JavaScript file into your Google Earth Engine (GEE) code editor.
+This file creates exports tasks that will go to your Google Drive.
+The R scripts included are used to post-process data exported from GEE.

+## Docs
+For the report, please see this [Google Doc](https://docs.google.com/document/d/1l8DwajDEt5ObPUpLkjE6UOuMHjyfPPb8lxl0-Zz69p8/edit?usp=sharing).

 ## Developer notes
 To sync the fork with the upstream repo, follow these steps: